KiranRajKB/jira-clone/README.md

         ```
         ReportedBy,Summary,Description,Assignee,Status,Tags
         ```
+        The status can be any one of the following:
+            'opened', 'in progress', 'completed', 'closed'

 - **People:** This section lists all active users who have access to the project and details their roles within the project.
+If you have 'Owner' role in the project, you will be able to add people to the project.

 - **Roles:** Roles play a pivotal role in defining user permissions within a project.
 These permissions include:

     - Create issue
     - Edit issue (note: changing the status requires 'transition issue' permission)
-    - Transition issue (ability to change status to opened, in progress, or completed; changing status to 'closed' requires 'close issue' permission)
+    - Transition issue (ability to change status to 'opened', 'in progress', or 'completed'; changing status to 'closed' requires 'close issue' permission)
     - Close issue
     - Delete issue
     - Assignable (can be assigned issues)